imbo/imbo/tests/behat/README.md

-Then the response does not have a :directive cache-control directive Then the last :num :headerName response headers are the same Then the last :num :headerName response headers are not the same Then the last :num responses match: <TableNode>
+Then the response does not have a :directive cache-control directive Then the last :num :headerName response headers are the same Then the last :num :headerName response headers are not the same Then the last responses match: <TableNode>
 Then the image should not have any :prefix properties Then the response body size is :expectedSize
 ```